anbox-cloud/discourse-docs/exp/production.md

 Consider the following questions to decide your networking requirements:

-* In your deployment, how many virtual private clouds do you need per cluster?
+* In your deployment, how should your network structure and topology look like?
 * Do you need subnets?
 If yes, what is the range of the subnets that you want to define?
-* For each cluster, how do you want to map the subnets within the virtual private clouds into Juju spaces?
+* Do you require a virtual network and plan Juju spaces on top of it?
 * Where is your Anbox Application Registry (AAR) deployed?
 How will the AMS in other clusters connect to AAR?
-Define your virtual private cloud peering requirements based on the number of clusters you have and where AAR is deployed.
+Define any peering requirements that you may have, based on the number of clusters you have and where AAR is deployed.
 To know more about AAR, see the following links:
     * [Anbox Application Registry](https://discourse.ubuntu.com/t/anbox-application-registry-aar/17761)
     * [How to deploy an AAR](https://discourse.ubuntu.com/t/how-to-deploy-an-aar/17749)
     * [How to configure an AAR](https://discourse.ubuntu.com/t/how-to-configure-an-aar/24319)